Tree pruning is an “art.” Similar to sculpting – you are taking away material to create something of beauty.

 The above trees were pruned to meet multiple objectives.
 These included: expanding the vista of the water, improve sunlight to turf areas to prevent turf thinning and to do this without compromising tree health.

-At Fielder Tree, we know tree pruning is necessary for many reasons.
+At Fielder Tree Service, we know tree pruning is necessary for many reasons.
 As trees grow in the urban landscape they quickly conflict with structures, signage, pedestrian and vehicle traffic, and utility services.
-Further conflicts arise when they provide too much shade, that diminishes healthy turf, leading to soil erosion and drainage problems.
-And these are just a few.
-Pruning trees to manage these conflicts is the second most frequent service requested.
+Further conflicts arise when they provide too much shade, diminishing healthy turf, leading to soil erosion and drainage problems.
+That’s just to name a few.
+Pruning trees to manage these conflicts is a frequent service requested.

 Another goal of pruning is aesthetics.
 Properly pruned trees increase curb appeal.